Black arrow icon

 You can expect to be in the outpatient department for approximately 1 hour.

-Some women may be required to return for medical treatment, further investigations, or surgery.
+Some women may need to return for medical treatment, further investigations, or surgery.
 We will discuss this with you at your appointment.

 The nature of gynaecological and obstetric care means that intimate examinations are often necessary.
-We understand that for some people, particularly those who may have anxiety or who have experienced trauma, physical or sexual abuse, such examinations can be very difficult.
+We understand that for some people, such examinations can be difficult.

-If you feel uncomfortable, anxious or distressed at any time before, during, or after an examination, please let your healthcare professionals know.
+Let us know if you feel uncomfortable, anxious or distressed at any time.
 If you find this difficult to talk about, you may communicate your feelings in writing.

-Your healthcare professionals are there to help and they can offer alternative options and support for you.
+We are there to help and can offer alternative options and support for you.

 About hysteroscopy

 A hysteroscopy is a procedure that involves examining the inside your uterus (womb).
-We do this by passing a thin telescope-like device called a hysteroscope, which is fitted with a small camera, through the neck of your womb (cervix).
+We do this by passing a hysteroscope through the neck of your womb (cervix).
+A hysteroscope is a thin telescope-like device called which is fitted with a small camera.

-The healthcare professional doing the procedure can then see whether there are any problems inside your uterus that may need further investigation or treatment.
+This enables us to see whether there are any problems inside your uterus which need further investigation or treatment.

 There will be 2 or 3 healthcare professionals in the room and they will support you throughout the procedure.